jewelsofthought/neshama/site/posts/neshama/good_evil.md

 Let's change perspective, and look at this representation as one that speaks of "how evil, or how good?"
 And let's look at it this way:

 There will be at least one spot where unadulterated evil can exist just as there is at least one spot where pure good can exist.
 These define the boundaries of the world of good and evil.
-Well, in the realm of the infinite infinities, or the infinitely infinite, or the infinity of infinities.... who knows?
+Well, in the realm of the infinite infinities, the infinitely infinite, or the infinity of infinities.... who knows?

 <figure>
 <img src="/posts/img/neshama/good_evil-01.svg" alt="Good & Evil" >